Food Swaps For People with Diabetesby Yumhee Park Content Producer

 We all experience that midday snack attack, so instead of reaching for crackers and cheese, reach for raw veggies - like carrots or celery - and use those as dippers into your favorite hummus or salsa.

-A 12-ounce can of soda has 40 grams of carbs, which are all from sugar, and diet sodas aren’t great for you, either.
-Instead, try one of the many naturally-flavored sparkling waters on the market.
+A 12-ounce can of soda has 40 grams of carbs, which are all from sugar.
+Instead, try one of the many naturally-flavored sparkling waters on the market if you’re craving a drink with some fizz.